-They're pretty and set the mood, but unfortunately, candle use is also the cause of many preventable home fires.
-FEMA estimates that there are more than 15,000 home candle fires every year, many resulting in injury or even death.
-More than half of these fires start because the candles are too close to combustible materials, which is something that can be easily preventable.
+They're pretty and set the mood, but unfortunately, candle use is the cause of many preventable home fires.
+There are more than 7,600 home candle fires every year, many resulting in injury or even death.1 More than half of these fires start because the candles are too close to combustible materials, which is easily preventable.

-3. If your candle is in a candle holder, it should be sturdy enough to avoid being easily knocked over.
+3. If your candle is in a candle holder, the holder should be sturdy enough to avoid being easily knocked over.
 Skip the wobbly pedestal holders.

 6. Keep the pool of wax in the candle clear of debris such as wick trimmings.